 Nice three-layer matte.

 And wouldn't the men of the team also receive a dose of radiation, despite being indoors?
-[Editor Pam: They'd get some shielding from the building, but radiation powerful enough to create giant manti wouldn't be greatly attenuated by a regular building.
-Not that radiation creating giant manti is a likely scenario.]
 After it's over they go right back outside and run around in shorts and t-shirts, drinking and eating everything like normal.
 You just got to know that in a few more days these guys are going to start to suffer from radiation poisoning, their hair falling out, their teeth bleeding, all that good stuff.
 They should all be dead in a week or so.

 Rah!